 The study of empirical, theoretical and conceptual foundations of animal behavior.
 Laboratory experiments, emphasizing ethological methodology, as well as discussion, will reinforce these foundations.
 Prerequisites: BIO 201 and 202.
-BIO 309 is strongly recommended.
+BIO 250 and 309 are strongly recommended.

 383 Mammalogy 3 hours